QuantEcon/python_lecture_sandpit/source/rst/RE_with_feedback.rst

 Another perspective
 ===================

+Above, we imposed stability or non-explosiveness on the solution of the key difference equation :eq:`equation_1` in Cagan's model by solving the  unstable root :math:`\lambda^{-1}` forward.

 To shed light on the mechanics involved in imposing stability on a solution of a potentially unstable system of linear difference equations